Where Winds Meet: Weapon Tier List and Best Builds (May 2026)

 Panacea Fan and Soulshade Umbrella

-Screenshot from Where Winds Meet
+Where Winds Meet support weapon screenshot

-Screenshot from Where Winds Meet
+In-game screenshot from Where Winds Meet

 Thundercry Blade and Stormbreaker Spear